urnathan/moke/README.md

 than one instance of the Moke device.
 It reminds you if it is not running as root, and cannot find a device.

-# SetUid
+# Setuid

 Both the `/dev/uinput` device and `/dev/input` directory are not useable by non-root users.
-Thus you either need to run `moke` under `sudo`, or as setuid.
-For the latter you must configure with `-DMOKE_SETUID=1` and then either install as root, or do a bit of manual alteration after installing.
-It's either that or some sudo fiddling or repetitive password typing.
+Thus moke is expected to be installed setuid (`chmod u+s moke`).
+For this to be effective, either install as root, or do a bit of manual `chown`/`chmod` alteration after installing.

-When moke detects it is running with elevated privileges, it drops them as soon as possible.
+When moke detects it is running with setuid priviledges, it drops them as soon as possible.

+--

 <a name="1">1</a>: _Where it always should be._ Why do we still have
 CapsLock anyway?